frmichel/sparql-micro-service/doc/04-install.md

         vendor/
         logs/

 Set the URLs of your write-enabled SPARQL endpoint and optional SPARQL-to-SPIN service in ```src/sparqlms/config.ini```.
-These do not need to be exposed publicly on the Web, only the Apache process should have access to them.
+These do not need to be exposed on the internet, only the Apache process should have access to them.
 For instance:
 ```
 sparql_endpoint = http://localhost:8080/sparql
 spin_endpoint   = http://localhost:8080/service/spin
 ```

-Use the ```deployment/deploy.sh``` script to customize the dereferenceable URIs generated in the different services: replace the ```http://example.org``` URL with the URL of your server.
-See the comments in construct.sparql and insert.sparql files.
+Use the [/deployment/deploy.sh](/src/deployment/deploy.sh) script to customize the dereferenceable URIs generated in the different services:
+  - replace the ```http://example.org``` URL (variable $SERVER) with the URL of your server
+  - set the API_KEY values according with your own API keys.

-Set Apache [rewriting rules](http://httpd.apache.org/docs/2.4/rewrite/) to invoke micro-services using SPARQL or URI dereferencing: check the Apache rewriting examples in ```deployment/apache/httpd.conf```.
+Set Apache [rewriting rules](http://httpd.apache.org/docs/2.4/rewrite/) to invoke micro-services using SPARQL or URI dereferencing: check the Apache rewriting examples in [/deployment/apache/httpd.conf](/deployment/apache/httpd.conf).
 See details in the sections below.

 #### Rewriting rules for SPARQL querying